 PWR The PWR (power) LED is on when power is applied to the Prestige.
 TST A blinking TST (test) LED indicates the Prestige is functioning properly.
 A steady or an off TST indicates malfunction.
 ISDN: LNK The LNK (Link) LED is on when the Prestige is connected to an ISDN switch and the line has been successfully initialized.
 ISDN: B1/B2 The B1/B2 LED is on when the corresponding B channel is in use.
-LAN: 1 to 4 A steady LED indicates an active station is connected to the corresponding port.
-The LED blinks when the connected station is transmitting.
+ETHERNET LNK This LED lights when the Prestige has made a successful Ethernet connection.
+TX This LED lights when the Prestige is transmitting via Ethernet connection.
+RX This LED lights when the Prestige is receiving via Ethernet connection.
+COL This LED blinks when collisions occur.
 PHONE: 1/2 The LED is on when the device on the corresponding POTS port is in use.